ppy/osu-wiki/news/2023/2023-03-25-new-featured-artist-ashrount.md

 *Experimentation* is how we're going to start this all off, particularly by pairing new releases with similarly new and exciting projects and events, such as beatmapping contests, streams and more.

-So to really get things started, next week's Featured Artist announcement will also have an accompanying livestream on the [osulive Twitch channel](https://www.twitch.tv/osulive) where [pishifat](https://osu.ppy.sh/users/3178418) (a.k.a. the dude writing this) creates a beatmap from start to finish using the new artist's music.
+So to really get things started, next week's Featured Artist announcement will also have an accompanying livestream on the [osulive Twitch channel](https://www.twitch.tv/osulive) where ::pishifat::{ user-id=3178418 } (a.k.a. the dude writing this) creates a beatmap from start to finish using the new artist's music.
 If you make a map too, it'll be reviewed on the stream as well!

 ...and that's all for now!
 To hear about what we'll be doing for releases *after that*, stay tuned. :)